Credits

 These programmes are designed for international students who do not meet the required academic and English language requirements for direct entry.

-Studying for a BSc in Pharmaceutical Sciences (Sandwich) degree at Queen‘s will assist students in developing the core skills and employment-related experiences that are valued by employers, professional organisations and academic institutions.
+Studying for a BSc in Pharmaceutical Sciences (Sandwich) degree at Queen's will assist students in developing core and practical skills as well as employment-related experiences that are valued by employers, professional organisations and academic institutions.

-A number of local employers and professional bodies sponsor prizes on an annual basis for best students in their level and module.
+A number of employers and professional bodies, among others, sponsor prizes on an annual basis for top performing students.
+However, these are subject to change for 2027-28 entry.

 In addition to your degree programme, at Queen's you can have the opportunity to gain wider life, academic and employability skills.
 For example, placements, voluntary work, clubs, societies, sports and lots more.
 So not only do you graduate with a degree recognised from a world leading university, you'll have practical national and international experience plus a wider exposure to life overall.
 We call this Degree Plus/Future Ready Award.
 It's what makes studying at Queen's University Belfast special.